 In addition, there are intranets, such as ElevatePoint’s, also have social built in.
 Unlike Workplace by Facebook, where it handles just social, intranets can handle everything — from video connections (using Skype) to social to chatbots.
 In other words, you’re getting more from your money.

-2019 looks to be a promising year.
 If you’ve waited for a while to get your intranet up and running or revamp it, you have new technology available.
 But hurry, some intranets that already have chatbots included are looking to monetize that.
-In fact, ElevatePoint will charge for it starting in February 2019.
 So hurry!